|Growing Together Playschool||Table of Contents|

-It is nice for your child to have shoes that are easy to put on and take off, your child will be asked to remove the shoes in the mud room on arrival and put them on for outside time.
+It is nice for your child to have shoes that are easy to put on and take off, your child will be asked to remove the shoes on arrival and put them on for outside time.
 Velcro or slip-on are great.
 I will help any children who want help (mostly through verbal guidance, if possible).

 If you have special “just in case” supplies in your child’s bag (sun hat, sun glasses, rain boots, extra warm things, etc.) please let me know, I will not look for them if I do not know they are there.

 Please tell me if your child has a new coat or shoes that do not have their name in them, the children are not always accurate at identifying their things when they are new.

 I have read and understand the policy and payment obligations outlined in this booklet.
 I will do my best to meet my obligations at the Growing Together Playschool by providing timely pick-up and drop-off, payment, and communication.
 If there are times when I can not uphold my end of the contract I will let Liz know as soon as possible by phone, text or email.

 I understand that Liz will guide and protect my child to the best of her ability.
 That said, I know accidents are always possible.
 As long as Liz is sufficiently supervising my child I will not hold her or Growing Together Playschool responsible for those accidents of childhood that happen.